 use the method names getBalance

-and setBalance
+and setBalance to access

-or change the instance variable balance
+or change the instance variable balance.

-If the method returns a boolean value, use is
+If the method returns a boolean value, use is or has as the prefix for the method

 name.
 For example, use isOverdrawn

-or hasCreditLeft
+or hasCreditLeft for

 methods that return true or false values.